michele1993/Protein_design/README.md

 ``` sh
 pip install 'transformers[torch]'
 ```
 The model also provides a fine-turning option, which allows you to fine-tune the model to a specific dataset.
-To do that, I dowloaded the `run_clm.py` file from [Hugging face website](https://github.com/huggingface/transformers/blob/main/examples/pytorch/language-modeling/run_clm.py).
+To do that, I dowloaded the `run_clm.py` file from the specified Hugging face [repository](https://github.com/huggingface/transformers/blob/main/examples/pytorch/language-modeling/run_clm.py).
 ```sh
 wget https://raw.githubusercontent.com/huggingface/transformers/refs/heads/main/examples/pytorch/language-modeling/run_clm.py
 ```